railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

    *Default pricelist after installing OpenERP*

-When you install the software two pricelists are created by default: one for sales and one for purchases.
-These each contain only one pricelist version and only one line in that version.
+When you install the software, two pricelists are created by default: one for sales and one for purchases.
+Each of them contains only one pricelist version and only one line in that version.

 The price for sales defined in the Default Public Pricelist is set by default to the Public Price of the product in the product file, which is the Sale Price in the Product file.